wKovacs64/react-native-responsive-image-view/README.md

 the results you're looking for.
 The secret sauce is setting both the `height` and `width` attributes of the `style` prop on the `Image` to `100%` and wrapping it with a `View` that has its `aspectRatio` prop set to match the aspect ratio you want.
-It uses a [render prop][use-a-render-prop] which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.
+It uses a [render prop][render-props] which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.